Start Printed Page 5903

 - What are Executive agencies' rate intervention responsibilities?

 What does this part cover?

 This part covers the procurement and management of public utility services.
 It does not cover utilities that are provided as part of a lease.
-For more information on the procurement of utility services, refer to Federal Acquisition Regulation (FAR) Part 41, Acquisition of Utility Services.
+For more information on the procurement of utility services refer to Federal Acquisition Regulation (FAR) in 48 CFR part 41.
 For more information on the management of Utility Services, refer to 40 U.S.C.
 501.

 What are the governing authorities for this part?

 The authorities for the regulations in this part are:

 (a) 40 U.S.C.
 121(c); andStart Printed Page 5904